PatrickT80/ADaMo/README.md

 # ADaMo
-An agnostic framework to describe a database and build DDL and entity class
+An agnostic framework to describe a database with XML and build DDL and entity class,